ayasterisk/FakeNewsDetection/README.md

 Step-1 : Clone or download this repository.

-Step-2 : In command prompt,go to this project directory.
+Step-2 : In command prompt, go to this project directory.

 Step-3 : Run this command. `python app.py`